Soviet-Linux/CCCP/readme.md

 ## License

-Distributed under the MIT License.
-See [LICENSE](https://git.sovietlinux.ml/sovietlinux/CCCP/-/blob/main/LICENSE) for more information.
+Distributed under the GPL-3.0 License.
+See [LICENSE](https://github.com/Soviet-Linux/CCCP/blob/main/LICENSE) for more information.

 ## Acknowledgements